patriciohorn/andre-rios/src/content/procedures/en/abdominoplasty.md

 ---
-tag: 'Body'
+tag: "Body"
-title: 'Tummy Tuck'
+title: "Tummy Tuck"
-cover: '../../../assets/procedures/abdominoplastia.jpg'
+cover: "../../../assets/procedures/abdominoplastia.jpg"
-slug: abdominoplasty
+slug: "procedures/abdominoplasty"
-lang: 'en'
+lang: "en"
 ---

 Abdominoplasty or Tummy tuck is the surgery with which we can remove excess skin in patients who after a considerable weight loss, or several pregnancies, have loose or excess skin around the abdomen area.